Last Updated on September 6, 2023 by Tim Wells

-- Open the browser on your FireStick or Android TV and navigate to AppLinked.store (their official website).
+- Open your FireStick or Android TV browser and navigate to AppLinked.store (their official website).

 - Select Create Store.

-- You’ll then create your unique store number and unique name and password for that store.
+- You’ll then create your unique store number, name, and password for that store.

-- Once you click the Sign Up button, an email will be sent to you with your credentials, and your store will be live.
+- Once you click the Sign Up button, you’ll receive an email with your credentials, and your store will be live.

 - To add files to your store, Click the Add Application button at the top of the screen.

-- For each file you want to add to your store, you’ll need the Application Title, Application Description, APK External LInk, Image External Link, a category and whether you want the app to be public or private.
+- For each file you want to add to your store, you’ll need the Application Title, Application Description, APK External LInk, Image External Link, category, and whether you want the app to be public or private.